EMC

 Yin, Chao Mr. Yin, Chao holds a Bachelor of Laws from National Taiwan University and a Master of Laws from New York University.
 He previously served as a Senior Attorney at Lee and Li Attorneys-at-Law and is currently Managing Director and General Counsel at Standard Chartered Bank (Taiwan).

-• The adoption of or amendments to the internal control system pursuant to Article 14-1 of the Securities and Exchange Act.
+• To prescribe or amend the internal control system in accordance with Article 14-1 of the Securities and Exchange Act.

-• Assessment of the effectiveness of the internal control system.
+• To evaluate the effectiveness of the internal control system.

-• The offering, issuance, or private placement of equity-type securities.
+• Fundraising, issuance, or private placement of equity-type securities.

-• Other material matters as may be required by the Company or by the competent authority.
+• Other material matters as required by the Company or the competent authorities.

 Title Name Attendance in Person By Proxy Attendance